 I was explaining about the financial illiteracy that is prevailing among youngsters.

 She silently listened to the complete lecture that I was giving, and raised a million dollar question “Alright, youngsters including me know nothing about money, but where should we start to be financially aware?”.

 This post is to answer her question, and I thought sharing this would also help other youngsters like her!

-Firstly, know how much you’re worth financially!
+Step 1:Know how much you’re worth financially!

 Here is a video with a simple story on calculating net worth of a person or family